georgeheginbotham/Go-Fish-Video/exampleSite/content/english/privacy-policy.md

 If you want to disable cookies, you can do it by accessing the settings of your internet browser.
 (Provide links for cookie settings for major internet browsers).
 Links to Other Websites
 Our website contains links that lead to other websites.
-If you click on these links [name] is not held responsible for your data and privacy protection.
+If you click on these links Go Fish Video is not held responsible for your data and privacy protection.
 Visiting those websites is not governed by this privacy policy agreement.
 Make sure to read the privacy policy documentation of the website you go to from our website.